Call Us for a Free Consultation

 Defenses to DUI Breath Test Cases in Las Vegas, Nevada

-At Gallo Law Office we look carefully at the breath test results to see if there is any basis to suppress or exclude the results at trial.
+At Gallo Criminal Defense Las Vegas we look carefully at the breath test results to see if there is any basis to suppress or exclude the results at trial.
 Problems with the breath test machine used in Nevada often revolve around physiological, environmental, or procedural problems.

 The most common physiological defenses that can impact DUI breath testing in Las Vegas, Nevada, can include: